SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 Root Cause Explorer supports both EC2 and Host Metrics:

-* Host Metrics: The namespace appears as "Host' in the namespace drop-down.
+* Host Metrics: The namespace appears as "Host' in the namespace dropdown.
 * EC2: Through CloudWatch, it appears as "AWS/EC2".

 Host Metrics use a different format than CloudWatch.
 They can also refer